josev2046/Hearing-Double-ICCROM-/README.md

-# Hearing Double: AI-Enhanced Retrieval of Personal Audio Archives and the Reshaping of Cultural Narratives [DRAFT July 2025]
+# Hearing Double: AI-Enhanced Retrieval of Personal Audio Archives and the Reshaping of Cultural Narratives
 ---

 **Authors:**